Facundo Cáseres

-Facundo Agustín Cáseres (born 28 May 2001) is an Argentine professional footballer who plays as a midfielder for NK Istra 1961, on loan from Vélez Sarsfield.
+Facundo Agustín Cáseres (born 28 May 2001) is an Argentine professional footballer who plays as a midfielder for Primeira Liga club Gil Vicente.

 Career

 Born in Arteaga, Cáseres joined the academy of Vélez Sarsfield in 2014.
 He was promoted into their senior set-up in early 2019, though wouldn't make an appearance on a competitive first-team teamsheet until October 2020.
-He was an unused substitute for a Copa Sudamericana draw with Peñarol on 28 October, which preceded his senior bow arriving on 31 October in a 1–1 draw at home to Huracán in the Copa de la Liga Profesional; he started and remained for sixty-four minutes, before being substituted for Lucas Janson.
+He was an unused substitute for a Copa Sudamericana draw with Peñarol on 28 October, which preceded his senior bow arriving on 31 October in a 1–1 draw at home to Huracán in the Copa de la Liga Profesional; he started and remained for 64 minutes, before being substituted for Lucas Janson.

 In August 2021, Cáseres was introduced as a new player of the Croatian club NK Istra 1961, on a one-year loan from Vélez Sarsfield.
 On 26 July 2022, Veléz confirmed that the loan spell had been extended with one year further.

+On 30 August 2023, recently promoted to Primeira Liga side Farense announced the signing of Cáseres.
+The duration of the contract was undisclosed.

+On 23 July 2024, Cáseres moved to Gil Vicente on a one-year deal.